ArticlesWarewulf

 Prerequisites

-This guide assumes that Warewulf server has been installed and configured, and at least one node has been deployed.
+This guide assumes that a Warewulf server has been installed and configured, and at least one node has been deployed.

 Instructions